phylosopher07/phylosopher07.github.io/_posts/2023-02-04-dfs-and-bfs.md

 f4-->f9;
 f9-->f10; f9-->f11;
 ```

+The graph above is an example result for the DFS algorithm.

 The time complexity can be expressed as $ O(|V|+|E|) $ if implemented by using adjacency list,
 since every vertex and every edge will be explored in the worst case.